What values do you look for in a backup solution? How about these:

 DPX provides rapid, easy recovery of application data objects.
 This includes Microsoft Exchange (emails, contacts, tasks, etc.), Microsoft SharePoint (documents, lists, sites, etc.) and Microsoft SQL (individual table items).
 Easy drag-and-drop recovery uses mapped backup images that take only moments to access, dramatically reducing recovery time.

-The DPX Reporter tool, powered by Catalogic ECX, provides a variety of reports for the DPX enterprise, including important information about backup types, DPX nodes, storage, status, job details, backup data growth and much more.
+The DPX reporting tool, powered by Microsoft BI, provides a variety of reports for the DPX enterprise, including important information about backup types, DPX nodes, storage, status, job details, backup data growth and much more.
+Reporting is included at no additional cost.

 The Catalogic DPX software solution offers broad platform compatibility with your network’s hardware, applications and databases.